dotnet/csharplang/proposals/simple-lambda-parameters-with-modifiers.md

 [...]
 - If F has an explicitly typed parameter list, each parameter in D has the same type and
 - modifiers as the corresponding parameter in F ignoring params modifiers and default values.
-+ If F has an explicitly or implicitly typed parameter list, each parameter in D has the same type and
+> If F has an explicitly **or implicitly typed parameter list**, each parameter in D has the same type and
-+ modifiers as the corresponding parameter in F ignoring params modifiers and default values.
+> modifiers as the corresponding parameter in F ignoring params modifiers and default values.
 ```